citp/privacy-policy-historical/l/li/lid/lids.com.md

-> *The following text is extracted and transformed from the lids.com privacy policy that was archived on 2013-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131102163645id_/http%3A//www.lids.com/HelpDesk/Security/PrivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lids.com privacy policy that was archived on 2014-04-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140430174145id_/http%3A//www.lids.com/HelpDesk/Security/PrivacyPolicy) for the most accurate reproduction.*

 # Lids.com - Help Desk - Safety, Security & Privacy

-Last updated: March 6, 2011
+Last updated: January 13, 2014

 **Our Commitment to Privacy**
 Hat World values your time, respects your privacy, and seeks to earn your trust.